digits-dev/timfs/README.md

   - chef changed the status to food tasting
   - marketing approver puts the comments about the food
 - 🟠 `FOR PACKAGING`
-  - chef published the item
+  - chef published the item or the item has been returned by approver to marketing
   - forwarded to marketing for packaging
 - 🟠 `FOR MENU CREATION`
   - marketing saved the packagings